chrisbarrett/skeletor.el/README.md

 The variable `skel-global-replacements` defines the replacements available in all project templates, and each template may declare its own special replacements.

+### Embedded Elisp

+Template files may contain embedded Elisp expressions that will be evaluated and replaced when the project is created.
+For example, a file with the contents:

+    Current Time: __(format-time-string "%c")__
+    Current OS:   __(shell-command-to-string "uname")__

+Could expand to:

+    Current Time: Thu Dec 19 16:14:35 2013
+    Current OS:   Darwin

 ## Contributing